 Despite the opposition, there have also been breakthroughs.
 For instance, in August 2022, EPA published (in the Federal Register) a notice of receipt of requests for voluntary cancellations of some pesticide registrations.
 They issued the notice per FIFRA requirements, and the registration cancellations were set to be effected after the expiry of the comment period, which was on 28th September 2022.
 Among the requested, voluntary deregistrations were products containing paraquat.

 Product Liability Claims Involving Use of Paraquat

 Paraquat is a highly toxic pesticide.
 According to the EPA, one sip can kill.
 Many cases of accidental ingestion have been reported, in which the victims die within days of consuming it.
 Chronic exposure to paraquat also increases the risk of Parkinson’s disease.
 Other common conditions from exposure to the pesticide include kidney failure, damage to brain cells, heart failure, lung scarring, and liver failure.

-If you have been diagnosed with a medical condition such as Parkinson’s disease after exposure to paraquat, you can file a product liability claim to seek compensation for the damages incurred.
+If you have been diagnosed with a medical condition such as Parkinson’s disease and believe it occurred due to paraquat exposure, you can file a product liability claim to seek compensation for the damages incurred.
 An experienced product liability lawyer should be able to evaluate your case and determine whether the manufacturer is liable.
 If they establish you’re eligible for compensation, they can help you develop your case and file a compensation claim.